 Option Cmp Description ignore-sync no Use this for a planned handover instead offorce.
 Only one precondition is relaxed: some sync may be running somewhere.
 Careful when using this on extremely huge LVs where the sync may take serveral days, or weeks.
-It is your sysadmin decision what you want to prefer: restarting the sync, or planned handover. ignore-deleted-peers=\$ number Only for experts - usually not needed - may be harmful - read the sourcecode! verbose no Some (few) commands will become more speaky. timeout=\$seconds no Some commands require response from either the local kernel module, or from other cluster nodes.
+It is your sysadmin decision what you want to prefer: restarting the sync, or planned handover. verbose no Some (few) commands will become more speaky. timeout=\$seconds no Some commands require response from either the local kernel module, or from other cluster nodes.
 In order to prevent infinite waiting in case of network outages or other problems, the command will fail after the given timeout has been reached.
 When \$seconds is -1, the command will wait forever.
 When \$seconds is 0, the command will not wait in case any precondition is not met, und abort without performing an action The default timeout is 5s. window=\$seconds no The time window for checking the aliveness of other nodes in the net- work.
 When no symlink updates have been transferred from the other host since more than the window time, the host is considered dead.
-Default is 60s. stuck-seconds=\$seconds no Silencing period.
-When replay is hanging unecpectedly for a longer time, spit a WARNING.
-Nevertheless, there might be valid reasons, such as completely overloaded hardware.
-Therefore the default is much higher thanwindow, around 3600s (1 hour). keep-backup-hours=\$hou rs no Only relevant for cron and link-purge-all.
+Default is 60s. keep-backups=\$hours no Only relevant for cron and link-purge-all.
 Old remains from dead / unreachable machines, and some backup data produced by join-cluster and split-cluster (potentially useful for experts), will be purged after this age.
 Default is 24 7 hours. autoclean no Only relevant for cron.
 Very old historic remains from decommissioned machines will be purged after this age.
 Default is an age of the remains of more than 1 month. threshold=\$size no The macros containing the substring -threshold- or -almost- are using this as a default value for approximation whether some data transfer (e.g. logfile and/or sync) has approximately completed.
 Default is 10MiB.
 Notice: when data is continuously appended to the logfile, completeness may never be reached.
 Some data may always fly around somewhere in the network transfer channels.
 The \$size argument may be a number optionally followed by one the lowercase characters k m g t p for indicating kilo mega giga tera or peta bytes as multiples of 1000.
 When using the corresponding uppercase character, multiples of 1024 are formed instead. host=\$host no The command acts as if the command were executed on another host \$host.
 This option should not be used regularly, because the local information in the symlink tree may be outdated or even wrong.
 Additionally, some local information like remote sizes of physical devices (e.g. remote disks) is not present in the symlink tree at all, or is wrong (reflecting only the local state).
 THIS OPTION IS DANGEROUS!
 Use it only for final destruction of dead cluster nodes, see section 3.4. ssh-port=\$number no (deprecated) Only useful when the old ssh-based or rsync-based {join,merge,split}-cluster or join-resource commands are used.
-When newer mars.ko and marsadm versions are installed throughout the whole cluster, this is not needed anymore. no-ssh no Avoid any potential timeouts / hangs caused by networks or firewalls, by explicitly disabling the old ssh-based communication method, and relying on the new MARS communication protocol (by defaut on port 0.11 7777).
+When newer mars.ko and marsadm versions are installed throughout the whole cluster, this is not needed anymore. no-ssh no Avoid any potential timeouts / hangs caused by networks or firewalls, by explicitly disabling the old ssh-based communication method, and relying on the new MARS communication protocol (by defaut on port 7777).
 Option Cmp Description